DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

       and should include at least the relevant agents described in self.create_sample_paths.
     D_class : pandas.Series
       This is a series with :math:`N_{classes}` entries.
-      For each column, it returns an array of lenght :math:`|t|` with the distance to the classification marker.
+      For each column, it returns an array of length :math:`|t|` with the distance to the classification marker.
 The column names should correspond to the attribute self.Behaviors = list(self.scenario.give_classifications().keys()).
-      How those distances are defined depends on the scenario and behavior. domain : pandas.Series
+    domain : pandas.Series
       A pandas series of lenght :math:`N_{info}`, that records the metadata for the considered sample.
 Its entries contain at least all the columns of **self.Domain_old**.